-- (i) Observe a minute silence in honour of the victims who lost their lives; - (ii) urge the military to deploy more personnel and hardwares to comb the Forests to flush out criminals; - (iii) also urge the National Emergency Management Agency (NEMA) to provide relief materials to the victims of the unfortunate attack: - (iv) mandate the Committees on Defence, Army, Airforce, Police Affairs and Emergency and Disaster Preparedness (when constituted) to ensure implementation.
+- (i) observe a minute silence in honour of the victims who lost their lives; - (ii) urge the military to deploy more personnel and hardware to comb the Forests and flush out the criminals; - (iii) also urge the National Emergency Management Agency (NEMA) to provide relief materials to the victims of the unfortunate attack: - (iv) mandate the Committees on Defence, Army, Air Force, Police Affairs, and Emergency and Disaster Preparedness (when constituted) to ensure compliance (HR.
+61/07/2023).